adammj/ecg-sleep-staging/docs/index.md

 4. Use the loss function for your own models
 5. Replicate everything in the paper's Methods and Results sections

-If you need any assistance, please feel free to file an issue in the repository or contact me (contact details provided in the paper).
-I will be happy to help you use and modify the code to work on your data, as well as replicate anything from the paper.

 # ECG Equipment

 Unfortunately, there are few commercial ECG recording devices on the market right now.
 I am only aware of two devices that could possibly work and be worn comfortably while asleep.
 However, I have not personally tried either yet, so I cannot vouch for them.